Anticipating May Employment Data: 173K New Nonfarm Private Jobs

 The economic mover and shaker this week is Friday's employment report from the Bureau of Labor Statistics.
 This monthly report contains a wealth of data for economists, the most publicized being the month-over-month change in Total Nonfarm Employment (the PAYEMS series in the FRED repository).

-Today we have the April estimate of 156K new nonfarm private employment jobs from ADP, a decrease from March's 194K, which was a downward revision from 200K.
+Today we have the May estimate of 173K new nonfarm private employment jobs from ADP, an increase from April's 166K, which was an upward revision from 156K.
+Also, the March number was revised upward from 194K to 201K.

-The 156K estimate came in well below the Investing.com forecast of 196K for the ADP number.
+The 173K estimate came in slightly below the Investing.com forecast of 175K for the ADP number.

 Here is an excerpt from today's ADP report: